ariakit/ariakit/packages/ariakit/src/combobox/readme.md

 # Combobox

 <p data-description>
   Fill in a React input field with autocomplete &amp; autosuggest functionalities.
 Choose from a list of suggested values with full keyboard support.
-This component follows the <a href="https://www.w3.org/WAI/ARIA/apg/patterns/combobox/">WAI-ARIA Combobox Pattern</a>.
+This component is based on the <a href="https://www.w3.org/WAI/ARIA/apg/patterns/combobox/">WAI-ARIA Combobox Pattern</a>.
 </p>

 <a href="./__examples__/combobox/index.tsx" data-playground>Example</a>